typedb/typedb-driver-examples/README.md

 ### Github (GUI)

-[The github example](software/github) showcases migration of heavily interconnected github repository data, and provides a visual interface to explore some sample queries.
+[The GitHub example](software/github) showcases migration of heavily interconnected GitHub repository data, and provides a visual interface to explore some sample queries.

 ### XCOM Project